brbass/ball_physics/readme.rst

 Tatooine 5.00e6  4.11e4  2.93e24  1.65e11
 ======== ====== ======== ======= ========

+Do the following to create the input script:

 1. Create balls representing the three bodies.
 Put them in a line, meaning that the y component should be zero (e.g. position = [-1.62e9, 0.0]).
 The velocities should be in the y direction (e.g. velocity = [0.0, 9.68e4]).
 Make sure one of the suns has a negative y velocity so they are spinning around each other.
 The radii don't matter to the gravity calculation, so make them relatively big so you can see them (maybe three times larger than listed for the suns and fifty times larger for Tatooine).
 2. Create gravity physics.
 3. Create a simulation.
 Set the limits for plotting to be just larger than the position of tatooine [[-position, position], [-position, position]].
 Set the time step to 1 hour (3600 seconds!).
 If you want to simulate a Tatooine year, set the number of time steps to be 4380.
 Set simulation.visualization_timestep to something between 1 (slow, lots of frames) and 100 (fast, few frames).
 4. Run the simulation.

 For help, look at the solar system example.
 You probably won't need the getSolarSystem function here, as there are only three bodies, but much of the rest should be the same.
+If you get really stuck, look at `TatooineExercise.py`.

 Extensions:
 - The orbit of Tatooine is pretty irregular, so Luke is going to be fried before he gets the chance to save the galaxy.
 That means our initial velocity wasn't high enough and that the website has betrayed us!
 Try increasing the initial velocity of Tatooine to keep the orbit more regular.